ziwenwang28/Math_Modeling_contest_problems/Solution_2/solution_2.md

-Initialization and Setup:

-The clear command clears the workspace of all variables to ensure a fresh start.
-Variables lk and error are initialized to zero, and Result_Mean is set to zero.
-These will be used for tracking the simulation results.
-Main Loop (for Simulation):

-The code begins with a for loop that runs 100 times.
-This loop simulates the judging process multiple times to evaluate the effectiveness of the judging algorithm.
-The loop iterates through the simulation runs.
-Setting Initial Parameters:

-Inside the loop, several parameters are initialized for the simulation run:
-P: The total number of papers (set to 100).
-W: The number of papers to be selected as winners (set to 3).
-J: The number of judges (set to 8).
-s: A vector of random scores assigned to each paper.
-s_real: A matrix that stores the actual scores for each paper.
-r: A vector of random ranks assigned to each paper.
-p: The percentage of papers to be rejected (set to 20%).
-m: A variable set to 5 (not used in this code).
-h: A vector of random values (not used in this code).
-First While Loop: Random Assignment and Rejection:

-The first while loop is intended to simulate the initial paper assignment and rejection process.
-The goal is to reduce the number of papers to a threshold where each judge can effectively evaluate them.
-Inside this loop:
-Judges are randomly assigned to evaluate papers using the crossvalind function, ensuring each paper is graded by a specific judge.
-The scores for each paper are sorted based on the assigned judge's evaluation.
-A percentage (p) of the lowest-scoring papers are rejected.
-The value of P is updated to reflect the remaining papers.
-The scores are reshaped for the next iteration.
-Second While Loop: Ranking and Mean Calculation:

-The second while loop simulates the ranking and mean calculation process.
-The goal is to further reduce the number of papers to a smaller set of potential winners.
-Inside this loop:
-Judges are again assigned to evaluate papers.
-Papers are ranked based on numerical scores given by judges.
-A modified mean is calculated for each paper to account for ties in scores.
-A percentage (p) of the lowest-ranking papers are rejected.
-The value of P is updated.
-The scores are reshaped for the next iteration.
-Result Mapping and Thresholds:

-After both while loops, the results are mapped to specific thresholds.
+# README

+## Initialization and Setup

+At the start of the simulation, several critical variables are initialized:

+- **lk**: Initialized to zero, this variable is used to track simulation results.
+- **error**: Also initialized to zero, it serves as another tracker for the simulation.
+- **Result_Mean**: This variable is set to zero and will be used to track the mean of simulation results.

+## Main Loop (for Simulation)

+The primary simulation process is conducted through a for loop that runs 100 times.
+Each iteration simulates the judging process, enabling us to evaluate the performance of the judging algorithm.

+## Setting Initial Parameters

+Within each iteration of the loop, various parameters are initialized to configure the simulation run:

+- **P**: This represents the total number of papers (default value: 100).
+- **W**: Denotes the number of papers to be selected as winners (default value: 3).
+- **J**: Indicates the number of judges available for evaluation (default value: 8).
+- **s**: A vector containing randomly generated scores assigned to each paper.
+- **s_real**: A matrix used to store actual scores for each paper.
+- **r**: A vector for assigning random ranks to each paper.
+- **p**: Specifies the percentage of papers to be rejected during the selection process (default value: 20%).
+- **m**: A variable set to 5, though not utilized in this code.
+- **h**: A vector containing random values, also not used in this code.

+## First While Loop: Random Assignment and Rejection

+The first while loop simulates the initial paper assignment and rejection process, with the aim of reducing the number of papers to a manageable level for evaluation.
+Within this loop:

+- Judges are randomly assigned to evaluate papers, ensuring that each paper is assessed by a specific judge.
+- The scores for each paper are sorted based on the assigned judge's evaluation.
+- A percentage (p) of the lowest-scoring papers is rejected.
+- The value of P is updated to reflect the remaining papers.
+- The scores are reshaped in preparation for the next iteration.

+## Second While Loop: Ranking and Mean Calculation

+The second while loop focuses on simulating the ranking and mean calculation process, with the objective of further reducing the number of papers to a smaller set of potential winners.
+Within this loop:

+- Judges are once again assigned to evaluate papers.
+- Papers are ranked based on numerical scores assigned by judges.
+- A modified mean is calculated for each paper to account for ties in scores.
+- A percentage (p) of the lowest-ranking papers is rejected.
+- The value of P is updated to reflect the remaining papers.
+- The scores are reshaped for the next iteration.

+## Result Mapping and Thresholds

+Following both while loops, the results are mapped to specific thresholds.
 For instance, papers with scores less than or equal to 0.04 are mapped to 16.
-The code sorts the papers by scores.
+The code then proceeds to sort the papers by their scores.

-Displaying Results:
+## Displaying Results

-The code displays the indexes of the best papers (winners) based on the ranking and scoring.
-It also displays indexes based on the original real scores.
+This section outlines how the algorithm displays the indexes of the best papers (winners) based on the ranking and scoring.
+It also provides indexes based on the original real scores.

-Calculating and Storing Statistics:
+## Calculating and Storing Statistics

-The code calculates the mean, maximum, and minimum results from the simulation and stores these values.
+The code calculates the mean, maximum, and minimum results from the simulation and stores these values for further analysis.

-Check for Correct Winners:
+## Check for Correct Winners

-The code checks if the algorithm correctly identifies the best papers.
-It does so by comparing the algorithm's selections with the true top papers based on actual scores.
+To ensure the accuracy of the algorithm, the code checks if it correctly identifies the best papers.
+This verification is accomplished by comparing the algorithm's selections with the true top papers based on actual scores.

-Display the Number of Correct Selections and Final P:
+## Display the Number of Correct Selections and Final P

+The code displays two important pieces of information:

-The code displays the number of times the algorithm correctly identified the best papers.
+- The number of times the algorithm correctly identified the best papers.
-It also displays the final value of P, which is the number of papers left in the last round.
+- The final value of P, which represents the number of papers left in the last round.

-End of Loop and Iteration:
+## End of Loop and Iteration

-The main loop continues for a total of 100 iterations, with each iteration simulating a complete judging process.
+The primary simulation loop continues for a total of 100 iterations, with each iteration simulating a complete judging process.
+This section concludes the README by summarizing the overall simulation process.